-Have you heard about the Campervan RIB bed and are wanting more info?
+Have you heard about the Campervan RIB bed and want more info?

-The bed / seat system is one of the most important (and expensive) parts of your Campervan Conversion.
-There are loads of options out there on the market, it can be hard to know what to choose.
+The bed/seat system is one of the most important (and expensive) parts of your Campervan Conversion.
+There are many options on the market; it can be hard to know what to choose.

 What is a RIB Bed

-The RIB bed is considered to be a premium product in the world of campervan beds.
-Manufactured and engineered in France, they’re imported by lots of different converters.
+The RIB bed is considered a premium product in the world of campervan beds.
+Manufactured and engineered in France, they’re imported by many different converters.

-Designed so that it can be used as seats during the day and a bed during the night.
-In my experience they’re the easiest system out there to go from seat to bed mode.
-They come with proper 3 point seat belts, ensuring your passengers are safe.
+It is designed to be used as a seat during the day and a bed at night.
+In my experience, they’re the most straightforward system to go from seat to bed mode.
+They come with proper 3-point seat belts, ensuring your passengers are safe.

-Generally the RIB is considered to be the safest seat on the market and warrants its hefty price tag.
+Generally, the RIB is considered the safest seat on the market and warrants its hefty price tag.

 RIB Bed vs Rock and Roll Bed

-Put simply, a rock and roll bed gets pulled forward and you sleep on the same side.
+Put simply, a rock and roll bed gets pulled forward, and you sleep on the same side.
 A RIB bed flips over as you pull the levers, meaning you sleep on the other side of the seat.
-This makes a totally flat sleeping mattress.
+This makes a flat sleeping mattress.

-Rock and roll beds are generally products that have been manufactured by smaller campervan converters.
-They all vary slightly in cost, how they work and what they look like.
-Most are not crash tested and therefore offer no safety features.
-If you’re only planning on using it as a bed, this might not be a problem.
+Rock and roll beds are generally products that smaller campervan converters have manufactured.
+They all vary in cost, how they work and what they look like.
+Most are not crash-tested and therefore offer no safety features.
+This might be fine if you only plan on using it as a bed.

-If you’re planning on using the seatbelts for passengers, you really need to know the bed/seat is safe.
+If you plan on using seatbelts for passengers, you must know the bed/seat is safe.

 Benefits of the RIB Bed

-- A RIB bed has a totally flat sleeping side
+- A RIB bed has a flat sleeping side

 - The mechanisms are much easier to use